florentpietot/CFG/README.md

 Create a TopDownParser object given a grammar.
 This grammar can be initialized through Grammar.parse_grammar() which will parse a grammar given in a string form.

 Example of a grammar as a string form:

     grammar_as_string = """
-    S -> NP VP,
+    S -> NP VP,\n
     NP -> N | D N,
     VP -> V | V NP,
     N -> 'fall' | 'leaves' | 'spring',
     D -> 'the'
     """

-The left-hand side of the first encountered production will be used a the starting point for the grammar.
+The left-hand side of the first encountered production will be used as the starting point for the grammar.

-Let's init a grammar object with this grammar as a string: grammar = Grammar.parse_grammar(grammar_as_string)
+Let's init a grammar object with this grammar as a string:

+    grammar = Grammar.parse_grammar(grammar_as_string)

-Then create a TopDownParser from this grammar: parser = TopDownParser(grammar)
+Then create a TopDownParser from this grammar:

+    parser = TopDownParser(grammar)

 ## Limitations
 This code won't handle grammars in Non-Chomsky form, in particular it won't